Modification Date: 2018-07-03 22:52:12

 This project started life as the popular Fish Sauce slip.
 That recipe has an unbelievable 10% bentonite.
 I questioned the logic of that much of a high-iron dirty cheap raw bentonite in a recipe containing low-iron low-plastic expensive Grolleg kaolin.
 I switched to highly plastic 6Tile kaolin and halved the bentonite, this gives as good or better whiteness.
 Of course this could fire whiter if Grolleg was used and plasticized with VeeGum or Bentone, but the amount of the latter needed would double or triple the cost of the recipe.
 The amount of whatever bentonite is used can be tuned to match the drying shrinkage of the body (using bi-clay strips).

 This recipe is also plastic for throwing as a body, but it needs a little more bentonite (for better trimming).
+In a later version of this recipe, U1, we increased the bentonite to 5%.

 Because at cone 03 feldspar is a filler rather than a flux, I traded it for the amount of frit required to get the degree of vitrification needed to match the firing shrinkage of the body.
 The frit is active, it basically is the glue that holds the fired matrix together, that glues the slip to the body.
 This works much better than frits in common use.